johnbartholomew/2048-cpp/Readme.md

 * A C compiler (the Makefile uses gcc)
 * GLFW 3 from http://www.glfw.org/
 * FreeType 2 from http://freetype.org/download.html
-* The 'Clear Sans' font, from https://01.org/clear-sans (used in tiles.svg)
+* The 'Clear Sans' font, from https://01.org/clear-sans (specifically, the Bold version)
 * Some way of rasterising an SVG file to an image (the Makefile uses Inkscape)

 To Do